-“The best thing is how much people enjoy the games,” says Molly Johnson.
-"We wanted to make games that would be easy for many people to learn and fun."
+"The most beautiful thing is how much people enjoy the games," says Molly Johnson.
+"We wanted to develop games that are easy to learn and fun for many people."
 If people enjoy the games, that's the best feedback.
 "It's probably a great motivator too!"
-Shawn Stankewich sees it similarly: “It was a confirmation for us!
-We wanted to focus on games that a wide variety of people would like, and so far it has worked out pretty well! "
+Shawn Stankewich agrees: "It was a validation for us!
+We wanted to focus on games that a variety of people would enjoy, and so far it's worked out quite well!”

 "The games got good feedback, so we kept working and promoting the projects," says Molly Johnson.
-"We like to create things, solve problems and learn about the industry itself."
-It seems that a momentum of its own has developed, which Shawn Stankewich confirms: “One thing seems to lead to another and then to another again.
-We were excited to see what to expect next. "
+“We like creating things, solving problems and learning about the industry itself.”
+It seems like it has taken on a momentum of its own, which Shawn Stankewich then confirms: “One thing seems to go into another and then into another again to lead.
+We were excited to see what to expect next.”

 Cascadia continues the mini series of successes